2-Rail O Scale Primer

 A layout that runs well without a lot of derailments is because attention has been paid to maintaining the track in tip-top condition.
 Spikes can become loose, track can get out of gauge, shifts in benchwork can cause track to buckle, weather can affect track alignment, or a host of other conditions can affect the integrity of trackwork.
 Derailments in O scale can be disastrous when heavy locomotives are involved, not only to the model but to the modeler as well.
 A 15-pound locomotive dropping on one’s foot can cause serious damage.
 So continued preventive maintenance is essential to a well-running layout.

 Traction modelers also need to keep overhead wire systems clean.
 One method is to use fine grit sandpaper or the abrasive track cleaning blocks, but again this method also removes wire material in the process.
-The preferred method is the use of commercial cleaning agents followed by wiping with a dry cloth to remove any cleaner residue buildup.
+One method is the use of commercial cleaning agents followed by wiping with a dry cloth to remove any cleaner residue buildup.

 Lubrication of O-scale locomotives and cars follow the same guidelines as for any other scale, but it is more important because the heavier weight of O-scale equipment will cause more wear and tear if there is not sufficient lubrication.
 It should be done sparingly, however, so that lubricants are not carried to the rails.
 There are many lubricants on the market today that are specially formulated for model railroad applications.
 There are different kinds for gearboxes, for example, while there are others that are suitable for motors, journals and such.
 There are still others that can be used in the presence of plastics.
 Hobby shops usually carry a good selection of lubricants.